memogarcia/memogarcia.github.io/content/posts/being-devops.md

 </br>
 A lot of people ask, do I really need to know ___ALL OF THAT___ to work as a DevOps Engineer?

-Short answer is: **no**, most probably someone in your team or organization already knows it, leverage them!! ask questions!!
+Short answer is: **no**, most probably someone in your team or organization already knows how to do stuff, leverage them!! ask questions!!

-Long answer is: **yes**, this role is more complex than it should and its mainly because people’s egos and the way people are organized within your team.
+Long answer is: **yes**, this role tends to be more complex than it should and I think a big part is communication and how people organize within a team.

 Of course, the wide range of tools and stacks makes it complex but nothing like a good ol’ [draw.io](http://draw.io) to help you visualize what’s happening.

 ## Your goal